Donald Molosi: Early life and background

 Donald Molosi was born the last child of 2 in Mahalapye, Botswana, in 1985 and attended Maru a Pula School in Gaborone, Botswana, before continuing his education in London and the United States of America.
 From a young age, Molosi demonstrated a natural performance flair and by the age of 16, he was already touring with arts festivals, including the Maitisong Festival in Gaborone, with The Company Maitisong, where Molosi was also co-writing plays, and the National Arts Festival, Grahamstown, South Africa.
 Molosi made a radio and television appearances at a young age becoming the youngest person on the airwaves as a radio announcer at Yarona FM.
 He also partnered with UNICEF as a child presenter on Botswana Television during the UN International Children's Day of Broadcasting.
 This resulted in a short stint at Radio Botswana 2 (RB2) under the tutelage of radio veteran, One Rabantheng.

 In 2002, Molosi wrote and staged his first solo performance, Fragments, directed by renowned Motswana director Gao Lemmenyane at 17.
 Fragments is based on children's rights in Botswana.
-With the critical acclaim that Fragments earned, Molosi got invited to New York City for the United Nations General Assembly Special Session on Children and he had a grand performance of the same play with world leaders such as former UN Secretary General Kofi Annan and former South African President Nelson Mandela in attendance.
+With the critical acclaim that Fragments earned, Molosi was invited to New York City for the United Nations General Assembly Special Session on Children and he had a grand performance of the same play with world leaders such as former UN Secretary General Kofi Annan and former South African President Nelson Mandela in attendance.
 Molosi took the Fragments message further to advocate for children's rights through his poetry exhibition, Can I Live?
 (2002) based on his interpretation of the African Charter on the Rights and Welfare of the Child.
 For his stellar and outstanding efforts in performances, Molosi received the Sir Seretse and Lady Ruth Khama Brilliant Spirit Award (2003) by His Excellency Lt.
 Gen. Seretse Khama Ian Khama.
 While in High school at Taft School in Watertown, Connecticut, in 2005, Molosi was one of the two lead vocalists in the a cappella group Eccedoce and he starred in regional theatrical productions You Can't Take It With You and The Misanthrope.

 By the time Molosi turned 18, he had decided to move to United States and was shortly enrolled at Williams College, America's leading Liberal Arts College in Williamstown, Massachusetts, to pursue two bachelor's degrees both in Theater and Political Science.
 His passion in arts and performances culminated in a thesis that showcased the exhibition of poetryEmbodied, which features the paintings of Stefan Elrington and Maya Lama.
 Molosi later studied under Academy-Award winner Janet Suzman at the London Academy of Music and Dramatic Art (LAMDA) where he earned his Graduate Diploma in Classical Acting.
 Molosi is an ambassador for Brand Botswana.